How is pancreatic cancer diagnosed?

 Eating foods that contain a lot of serotonin can raise 5-HIAA levels in the urine.
-Such foods include, bananas, plantains, kiwi, certain nuts, avocado, tomatoes, and eggplant.
+Such foods include bananas, plantains, kiwi, certain nuts, avocado, tomatoes, and eggplant.
 Medicines, including cough syrup and acetaminophen (Tylenol), can also affect the results.
 These substances should be avoided before urine and blood testing for carcinoids.

 Depending on where the tumor might be located and the patient’s symptoms, doctors might do other blood tests as well.

-Last Medical Review: 01/28/2013
+Last Medical Review: 06/11/2014

-Last Revised: 02/05/2014
+Last Revised: 06/11/2014